fullscreeninteractive/silverstripe-dropdownimagefield/README.md

 ## Notes

 This plugin uses a `setTimeout` function with additional parameters.
-A polyfill is loaded to support IE9 and lower.